pauleks/uwutranslator/README.md

 <h2 align="center">Self-hosting</h2>
 You are allowed to self-host the bot.
 However, I will not provide support for this.
-Remember to accommodate with the [license](#license).
+Remember to accommodate with the [license](#license)

 Before self-hosting the bot, it would be awesome if you told me about your plans - please join our [support server](https://discord.gg/tY3fMKh) and direct message me **Ghostwolf#6735** :)